Common Types of Car Accident Injuries

 The Whaley Law Firm: Your Source for Car Accident Injury Information

 A car accident can be a frightening experience, even if you only have to deal with damage to your vehicle.
-But if you are injured or a loved one is injured or dies in a car wreck, your quality of life can change in a matter of seconds.
-Louisville, KY car wrecks can lead to serious physical, emotional and financial complications.
+But if you sustained an injury in a car accident or a loved one is injured or dies in a wreck, your quality of life can change in a matter of seconds.
+Louisville, KY car wrecks can lead to serious physical, emotional and financial complications – even low-impact injuries can develop into chronic pain.
 Ambulance fees, emergency room fees and long-term medical bills add up fast.
 An injury victim may be coping with a long-term disability that impacts the ability to work and take home a paycheck.

 While there are many types of injuries that can occur in motor vehicle accidents, the Whaley Law Firm understands that some types of injuries are more common than others, including the following: